Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Let us go through one at a time.

-Footprint also called the aperture, is the part of the probe that is in contact with the body and comes in different shapes and sizes.
+Footprint also called the aperture, is the part of the ultrasound probe that is in contact with the body and comes in different shapes and sizes.
 The footprint is linked to the piezoelectric crystal arrangement, for instance, with linear and convex probes.

 The piezoelectric crystal arrangement is the part that obtains the image.
 Therefore, it affects the footprint but also decides the shape of the ultrasound beam.